New polarimetric study of the galactic X-ray burster GX 13+1: Introduction

 During the first \ixpe observation, \source presented an enigmatic behavior: the polarimetric properties varied significantly during the observation, while the spectral properties remained almost unchanged.
 Moreover, \source shows a peculiar continuous rotation of the PA by 70\degr\ in the two days of observations, together with a change in the pattern of dependence of PD on energy.
 These two peculiar behaviors left some space for further investigation.
 Here, we aim to answer some of the open questions and bring a new perspective to the study of \source.

-The remainder of the paper is structured as follows.
-We introduce the observations performed with \ixpe and \swift observatories in Sect.~\ref{sec:obs}.
-In Sect.~\ref{sec:analysis} we present the data analysis.
+The remainder of the paper is structured as follows: we introduce the observations performed with the \ixpe and \swift observatories in Sect.~\ref{sec:obs}.
+In Sect.~\ref{sec:analysis}, we present our data analysis.
 We provide possible interpretations of the results in Sect.~\ref{sec:discussion} and a summary in Sect.~\ref{sec:summary}.